g-celentano/SwiftUIAnimatedIcons/README.md

 # AnimatedIcons

-<b>Swift Package</b> for using animated icons inside projects without the """stress""" of having to handle the state of every _animated icon_.
+<b>Swift(UI) Package</b> for using animated icons inside projects without the """stress""" of having to handle the state of every _animated icon_.

 ## Currently supported: